OctopusDeploy/docs/docs/getting-started.md

 ### Consistent Releases

 As an Octopus user, you define the process for deploying your software.
-You specify the environments the applications are deployed to and who on your team can deploy to which environments; for instance, you might want QA to deploy to test environments, but not to production.
+You specify the environments the applications are deployed to and who on your team can deploy to which environments.
+For instance, you might want QA to deploy to test environments, but not to production.
 Taking this approach means that even if different members of the team trigger deployments, the deployment process remains consistent.

-The rest of this guide goes into more detail about working with Octopus Deploy and links to the relevant sections of the documentation for more information.

 ## Octopus Deploy Server